Geranium is an enchantment in the garden and on the deck all summer long.

 When planting in garden boxes, use soil mix, preferably a type designed for geraniums specifically.

-Wait for the end of April or even mid-May in regions further North before setting it in place, and add geranium-specific growing medium to your earth.
+Wait for the end of April or even mid-May in regions further North before setting it in place.
+While you’re putting it in the ground, add geranium-specific growing medium to your soil.

 Work on the cuttings will start at the end of summer by snipping off stem cuttings from the mother plant, or in spring as the vegetation phase takes off.